Science

 Why menstrual blood works.

 A composite sample — peripheral blood, endometrial cells and tissue, immune populations, and cervicovaginal fluid — that arrives every cycle by virtue of biology.
 Dried Menstrual Samples (DMS) inherit the analytical surface of Dried Blood Spots and add gynecological biology on top.
-The case for the platform rests on this scientific foundation.

 Biology